shinehanx/CuteSqlite/README.md

 **Project Introduction:**

-CuteSqlite is a lightweight graphical management client for SQLite, a simple and efficient in-memory database.
+CuteSqlite is the graphical user interface(GUI) tool for SQLite3.
+And it is an open-source software.
+It allows you to design,create and browse you database,work in database objects, and insert data as well as design and run SQL queries to work with stored data.
+You can also migrate database and data from other database vendors to your SQLite3 database.

 It is implemented using C++/WTL and supports Windows operating systems.

 **Project Objectives:**